linode/linode-cli/linodecli/plugins/README.md

 command are called "Third Party Plugins," and must meet the following
 conditions:

- * It should be compatible with python 2 and 3
+ * It should be compatible with python 3
  * Its name must be unique, both with the internal plugins and all CLI operations
  * It must contain a `call(args, context)` function for invocation
  * It must contain a `PLUGIN_NAME` constant whose value is a string that does not